WHAT IS THE CHALLENGE?

 WHAT IS OUR ROLE?

-The first involves supporting innovation in the wood products industry to greatly increase the capacity of wood-based buildings through improved construction methods and updated building codes that would allow wood construction in midrise buildings of five to 10-plus stories.
+We believe that by working with partners and applying our deep industry and supply chain expertise, we can significantly increase the overall availability of quality housing — faster, more efficiently and at scale to make a real difference for communities of all sizes across North America.
+We see two main areas where we can play an important role in accelerating the volume, sustainability and diversity of housing availability.
+The first involves supporting innovation in the wood products industry to greatly increase the capacity of wood-based buildings through improved construction methods and updated building codes that will allow wood construction in midrise buildings of five to 10-plus stories.
 The second involves supporting the development of offsite construction and nontraditional housing options — from accessory dwelling units to tiny homes and other detached structures — to provide flexible, efficient alternatives for creating new homes through wood-based construction.
+To ensure enough options are available to meet different income levels and geographies, we must also improve understanding and recognition of wood as the most sustainable, versatile, renewable and cost-effective building material — especially when compared with concrete and steel, which require large amounts of fossil fuels in their production and have a much higher environmental impact than wood.

 WHAT DO WE WANT TO ACHIEVE BY 2030?

-WHERE ARE WE FOCUSED FOR PHASE 2?
+WHERE ARE WE FOCUSED FOR PHASE 2 (2023 – 2025)?

 1. Supporting innovation and development of wood-based construction methods to replace less sustainable, nonrenewable materials

-Actions include: Supporting advocacy activities focused on affordable housing with Habitat for Humanity International; working with the Bipartisan Policy Center’s Executive Council for Housing Affordability; supporting programs focused on developing or increasing access to high-quality alternative or unconventional housing; and supporting industry events to educate housing designers and contractors on improving construction speed and efficiency.
+Actions include: Supporting advocacy activities focused on affordable housing with Habitat for Humanity International; working with the Bipartisan Policy Center’s Executive Council for Housing Affordability; supporting programs focused on developing or increasing access to high-quality alternative or diverse housing; and supporting industry events to educate housing designers and contractors on improving construction speed and efficiency.

 PHASE 2 ACCOMPLISHMENTS

-During the second phase of our 3 by 30 Sustainability Ambitions, we are intentionally making fewer, but more strategic, investments of our time and resources.
-We will share our accomplishments and baseline measures in this space semi-annually.
+During the second phase of our 3 by 30 Sustainability Ambitions, from 2023 to 2025, we are intentionally making fewer, but more strategic, investments of our time and resources.
+While much of our work is ongoing, we have already achieved several important milestones.

 FOUNDATIONAL SUCCESSES FROM PHASE 1 (2020 – 2022)